-5 INTERNAL (INTRA-PARTY) DEMOCRACY
+III.
+INTERNAL (INTRA-PARTY) DEMOCRACY

 Political parties are one of the institutions that are carriers of democratic principles in any organised society.
 Thus, there are a number of 'institutional guarantees' that parties have to fulfil if they were to effectively meet what is expected of them in a democracy.
 One of such institutional requirements is internal (intra-party) democracy.
 As Magolowondo (n.d) points out, this very important institutional dimension is lacking in many political parties, particularly in emerging democracies.
 But the question is, what is Internal Democracy?
-Drawing on Susan Scarrow (2004) study on 'Political Parties and Democracy in theoretical and practical perspectives; Implementing intra-party democracy', internal democracy is a very broad term describing a wide range of methods for including party members in intra-party deliberation and decisionmaking.
+Drawing on Susan Scarrow (2004) study on 'Political Parties and Democracy in theoretical and perspectives; Implementing practical intra-party democracy', internal democracy is a very broad term describing a wide range of methods for including party members in intra-party deliberation and decisionmaking.
 It is democracy within the party and the extent to which a party subscribes to and abides by the basic and universal democratic tenets.

-As Tyoden (1994) argues, hardly is a political system adjudged democratic without the central April placement of political parties in its political process.
-This alleviating or ameliorating people's deplorable condition, aggravated the situation and deepened the rate of corruption in the system.
-As Ihonvbere (2004) seek political power for the purpose of protecting the territorial integrity of Nigeria and promoting the security, safety, welfare of all Nigerians; to promote and establish and resilience of the party system and by extension the fate of democracy and the nature of the political system itself.
+As Tyoden (1994) argues, hardly is a political system adjudged democratic without the central placement of political parties in its political process.
+This is because political parties are the major vehicles for the expression of an essential feature of the democratic process.
+In this case, however, inter and intra party relationships are vital because they determine the health and resilience of the party system and by extension the fate of democracy and the nature of the political system itself.
 In similar vein, Mersel (2006) asserts that various democracies in recent times have faced the problem of nondemocratic political parties, a situation where most parties only focus on external activities, neglecting internal planning and organisation.
 He argues that in determining whether a political party is nondemocratic, attention should be given to party's goals and practices.
 This is so because some parties often ignore essential elements such as their internal structures.

 The idea is that parties must be democratic not only externally in their operations, but also internally in the organisational functions.
-The interplay between parties and democracies should reflect the parties' adherence not only to democratic goals and actions but also to internal democratic structures (Mersel, 2006).
-Internal democracy aims at developing more democratic, transparent and effective political parties.
+The interplay between parties and democracies should reflect the parties' adherence not only to democratic goals and actions but also to internal democratic structures (Mersel, 2006). democracy aims at developing democratic, transparent and effective political parties.
 It identifies specific challenges in the internal management and functioning of parties and party systems.
 These include: candidate selection, leadership selection, policy making, membership relations, gender, minorities, youth and party funding.
 All these pose some critical questions.
 For instance, is internal democracy a selling point for parties or does it pose important dangers for parties with regard to internal cohesion?
 What are the effects of (more) internal democracy for the external position of the party towards voters, that is, does it make party membership more attractive?

-Penning and Hazan (??001) contend that open candidate selection methods may in some instances actually increase the power of small elite, the political up-starts.
+Penning and Hazan (2001) contend that open candidate selection methods may in some instances actually increase the power of small elite, the political up-starts.
 It enhances a necessary viable democratic culture within the party as well as society at large.
 Again, internal democratic procedures may have positive effects on the representation of ideas of the electorate and may strengthen the organisation by attracting new members and creating space for fresh ideas.
 It can as well provide necessary vertical linkages between different deliberating spheres, and also a horizontal linkage between competing issues (Teorell, 1999).